Company Interview Guide

 Parse a VARIANT column containing nested JSON event data and calculate daily active users by event type.

 Use FLATTEN to unnest JSON arrays, access nested fields with colon notation (data:event_type::STRING).
 COUNT DISTINCT user_id by event_type and date.
-Discuss VARIANT column performance vs normalized tables.
+Discuss VARIANT column performance vs normalized tables and when each approach is appropriate.

 SQL